areseny/testproject/README.md

 Make sure postgres is installed (recommended 9.1+, minimum 8.2)

+Copy the .env.sample file to .env

+Fill the .env file variables with your values

+Run `eval $(cat .env | sed 's/^/export /')` to export the variables to the environment

-Copy the `config/database.yml.sample` file into `config/database.yml` and change the credentials to match whatever postgres setup you have.
+~~Copy the `config/database.yml.sample` file into `config/database.yml` and change the credentials to match whatever postgres setup you have.~~

-Copy the `config/ink_api.yml.sample` file into `config/ink_api.yml` and put in the storage directory you'd like to use for files.
+~~Copy the `config/ink_api.yml.sample` file into `config/ink_api.yml` and put in the storage directory you'd like to use for files.~~

 Run `bundle` and usual rake db restoration procedure.
 Use `db:schema:load`.